google-marketing-solutions/ga4_dataform/README.md

 - Dataform API
 - Workflows API

+#### Deployment

 Deploy the solution by connecting your Dataform to a third-party Git repository by following this [guide](https://cloud.google.com/dataform/docs/connect-repository).

 Once the solution is deployed to Dataform, update the variables in your `includes/constants.js file`.
-Also update the `defaultLocation` variable in the `dataform.json` file.
+Also update the `defaultProject` and `defaultLocation` variable in the `workflow_settings.yaml` file.
+The `defaultLocation` represents the default BigQuery location to use.

 ### Run the Dataform data models